We take formation seriously at Emmanuel. Here are a few highlights of previous experiences we've taken part in....

 The short prayers we call Collects are a distinctive part of Anglican liturgy and theology.
 In this class, offered at 9:10 AM on the four Sundays in February, brief videos from scholar, writer, and seminary dean Ellen Wondra will help us understand the meaning and structure of these prayers so we can use them more effectively.
 Discussion and exercises will also be included.
 This program served as part of the preparation for Confirmation.

-Jan 29th – “Appreciating Tonight’s 1662 Evensong” with Mark Dirksen, covering spiritual and artistic themes and music to be included in the 4pm Evensong of music from the Chapel Royal for the Feast of the Presentation, with special guests Dr. Andrew Megill and the ecco vocal ensemble.
+“Appreciating Tonight’s 1662 Evensong” with Mark Dirksen, covering spiritual and artistic themes and music to be included in that evening's 4pm Evensong.

 "Seeing Matthew": a visual introduction to our Gospel for Year A, in a memorable graphic format that will help you appreciate what is going on with Sunday’s lectionary readings.